-For some women accessibility means an attendent to help her with her basic needs.
-You will need to supply trained attendents or she may want to bring her own attendent.
-If she does, the attendent should be admitted to the event free of charge.
+For some women accessibility means an attendant to help her with her basic needs.
+You will need to supply trained attendants or she may want to bring her own attendant.
+If she does, the attendant should be admitted to the event free of charge.
 Even the Metro Zoo does this.
-An attendent is a technical aide in just the same way as a wheelchair is and no one charges two fares for a woman using a chair: one for herself and one for her wheelchair.
+An attendant is a technical aide in just the same way as a wheelchair is and no one charges two fares for a woman using a chair: one for herself and one for her wheelchair.

 Even when events are accessible, you may not see disabled women out.
 This is often because of transportation.
 Wheeltrans, Toronto's alternative transit system, is separate from regular TTC, but it is certainly not equal.
 Wheeltrans users, for example, are not allowed to use Metropasses, but, even though we are the poorest of all women (even old age pensioners get more), we must pay full fare every time.
 And we must book at least 7 days in advance if we want to go somewhere.
-And that's no guarantee you'll get there...
-Or they might (often) get you there an hour late and pick you up an hour early. much for spontaneity or last minute
+And there's no guarantee you'll get there.
+Or they might (often) get you there an hour late and pick you up an hour early.
+So much for spontaneily or last minute notice!